Non-monotonic behavior of the Binder Parameter in the discrete spin systems: Elimination of Humps

 \subsection{Ising order parameter}

 As shown in Fig.~\ref{fig:binder_component}, the non-monotonic behavior originates from the low-temperature term of the Binder parameter.
 Since the parameter $A[S]$ determines the ratio of the low-temperature term to the high-temperature term of the Binder parameter, we can reduce the effects caused by humps by reducing the value of $A[S]$.
-When $q$ is even, we can consider the Ising-like spin variable
+When $q$ is even, we can define an Ising-like local quantity by dividing the possible values of the spin into two groups and identifying within each group.
+The specific expression for the Ising-like order parameter is given by replacing Eq.~(\ref{eq:S}) with

 satisfying $A[S_\text{Ising}]=1$, which is the minimum value of $A[S]$ since $I_4[S] \geq I_2[S]^2$.
 With the Ising order parameter, we can define the Ising Binder parameter $U_\mathrm{Ising}$.
 The scaling plot for the Ising Binder parameter is shown in Fig.~\ref{fig:q4_ising_cross}~(a).
 Although not all lines have perfectly collapsed into the single line, one can see that the scaling is better than in Fig.~\ref{fig:binder}~(c).